A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-3922: GitLab GraphQL API DOS Vulnerability

 CVE-2025-3922 is a denial of service vulnerability in GitLab GraphQL API that allows authenticated users to overwhelm system resources.
-This article covers technical details, affected versions, impact, and mitigation.
+This article covers the technical details, affected versions, and mitigation strategies.

 CVE-2025-3922 Overview